Mausumi-Nanda/optiva-inc-demo-hugo-cms/site/content/products/_index.md

           - Product and Feature Description Documents
       plan: OCE
          price: '110'
-       - description: Want to see more.
+       - description: Want to see more
          items:
           - Release Notes
           - Design Documentation